katiejolly/blog/_posts/2019-07-17-saint-paul-parks.md

 popular.
 As an adult with no children I mostly attend the adult fitness and wellness programs, but I’m certainly not a representative user.

-I hope this post was information about public parks, Saint Paul Open Information, and/or data wrangling and visualization.
+I hope this post was informative about public parks, Saint Paul Open Information, and/or data wrangling and visualization.
 If you look at any other questions in the survey I’m curious to know what you find\!
 Go out and enjoy your local parks!